 - Point-of-Use Controls use a single outlet TMV to regulate separate distinct uses like showering, washing dishes, or laundry.
 This type of system is frequently referred to as thermostatic faucets, taps or valves.
 Some thermostatic mixing valves cost as little as $10, but they can be priced much higher.
 The cost of the unit depends on its quality and usage demands.

-In addition to these valve systems to control the temperature to your faucets, there are also several types of faucets that are perfect for an aging in place home renovation.
+In addition to these valve systems to control the temperature to your faucets, there are also several types of faucets that are perfect for an aging-in-place home renovation.

 1.Smart Control Faucets are becoming more popular for residential use.
 This system is equipped with temperature gauges and efficiency sensors that permit easy access and enhanced control.
 There are three different types of smart control faucets: hands-free, digital, and combo.

-2.Hands-Free faucets contain small sensors that control the flow of water when motion is detected and turn off once the stimulus has been removed.
+2.Hands-free faucets contain small sensors that control the flow of water when motion is detected and turn off once the stimulus has been removed.
 There are two basic types of motion sensors: active sensors and passive sensors.
 Contrary to popular opinion, these units do not work by magic or tiny aliens.
 The truth is far more interesting.

-a.
-Active systems send out a signal, frequently sound waves, which is reflected by the normal surroundings—in this case, the sink basin.
+- Active systems send out a signal, frequently sound waves, which is reflected by the normal surroundings—in this case, the sink basin.
 When hands enter this area, the signal is altered, the signal wavelengths change, and the sensor activates the system.

-b.
-Passive sensors are activated by changes in infrared radiation—or heat, around the sensor.
+- Passive sensors are activated by changes in infrared radiation—or heat, around the sensor.
 When hands are placed under the faucet area, the sensors pick up on the change in the heat generated from the body and the movement itself, and the system is activated.
 Infrared sensors are typically set to detect sudden or extreme changes in the environment.
 This is why the faucets turn on or off only when we wave our hands and not every time someone enters the room or when the temperature changes throughout the day or night.
 Active and passive sensor faucets begin around $40 and range upward to hundreds of dollars.

-c.
-Capacitance Sensor Faucets are a type of hands-free system that fall into the passive sensor category.
+- Capacitance Sensor Faucets are a type of hands-free system that fall into the passive sensor category.
 Every human has something called capacitance.
 This is the ability to house an electrical charge.
 To visualize this capacity, think about how when people walk across the carpet in socks and touch something metal—or a person’s ear, and generate a small shock.
 Capacitive touch sensors measure this electromagnetism in the environment.
 When the sensors are attached to a faucet, a baseline capacitance level is established.
 Once set, the sensor searches for any deviation in electromagnetic presence.
 The energy in our hands changes the baseline and the water turns on.
 When we take the energy source away, the water shuts off.
 Capacitance sensor faucets begin around $300 and can easily extend beyond the $1,000 range.

 3.Digital Faucets regulate and display the exact temperature of the water.
 Homeowners may raise or lower the heat level based on their personal preferences.
 This system is advantageous for seniors because the hot water temperature can be set at a comfortable level without the risk of scalding.
 Digital faucets can be purchased as full units or add-on attachments that are compatible with most household faucets and showerheads.
 Digital faucet controls and interfaces start at around $100 and range upward to over $1,000.

 4.Combo Faucets integrate the benefits of hands-free models with the efficiency of digital systems.
-Since a combo faucet is just that—a combination of touchless technology and digital precision, they tend to be more expensive than either stand-alone system.
+Since a combo faucet is just that—a combination of touchless technology and digital precision, they tend to be more expensive than either a stand-alone system.

-5.Hands-Free Mechanical or Pedal-Operated Faucets are similar in function to sensor faucets but are operated by a touch of a foot or knee.
+5.Hands-free Mechanical or Pedal-Operated Faucets are similar in function to sensor faucets but are operated by a touch of a foot or knee.
 Pedal-operated faucets are often found in doctor’s offices, schools or labs, but today are becoming more popular in residential settings.
 They are controlled by the foot or knee and allow hands-free access to water.
-Today, these types of systems can be easily installed in the floor, on a shelf or concealed in a wall or cabinet and can be fast or slow-closing to adjust water flow.
+Today, these types of systems can be easily installed in the floor, on a shelf or concealed in a wall or cabinet and can be fast or slow-closing to adjust the water flow.
 This type of system is typically less expensive than a sensory system.
 They are simpler in design with fewer moving parts but serve the same purpose.
 Residential pedal-operated faucet hardware starts as low as $50 and most systems cost less than $200.

 It is highly advisable to seek the advice of experienced professionals who can help make the right choices, which leads us to one of the most important questions most aging in place homeowners typically have.